 Our bylaws provide that the board of directors must consist of no more than nine directors, and that any increase in the number of directors must be approved by the affirmative vote of 75% of the votes entitled to be cast at a shareholders' meeting, unless the increase was approved by a majority of the board.
 The board of directors has established the number of directors to serve on the board at eight.
 The directors are divided into three classes, designated as Class I, Class II and Class III, with staggered three-year terms of office.
 At each annual meeting of shareholders, directors who are elected to succeed the class of directors whose terms expired at that meeting will be elected for three-year terms.
 Messrs.
-McDaniel and Boehlke will be up for reelection at the 2001 annual meeting of shareholders, and Messrs.
+McDaniel and Boehlke will be up for reelection at the 2001 annual meeting of shareholders, Messrs.
+Quernemoen, Jensen and Bongard at the 2002 annual meeting of shareholders, and Messrs.
 Geyer, Dauwalter and Bernards at the 2003 annual meeting of shareholders.
 Vacancies may be filled by a majority of the directors then in office, and the directors so chosen hold office until the next election of the class to which such directors belong.
 All current directors were previously elected by Entegris' shareholders.